NHS Evidence: Origins

 The service was created as part of a broader initiative by the government of Prime Minister Gordon Brown "to improve quality of care" provided by the National Health Services (NHS) to the public.
 It was established in April 2009 as part of Parliamentary Under Secretary of State Lord Darzi's strategy report on the future of the NHS commissioned by the Brown government, entitled "High-Quality Care for All".
 In his report, Darzi identified the need for better information access to improve services.

 Capabilities

 NHS Evidence allowed users to search over 100 health and social care databases simultaneously, including The Cochrane Library, the British National Formulary and the National Institute for Health and Clinical Excellence.
 Users could search in clinical areas and in demographic and policy subjects, including topics related to inequalities in services available to different population groups.

-Its budget in 2009 and 2010 was £19,433,000.
-In 2010 and 2011 it was £24,438,000.
+Its budget in 2009/2010 was £19,433,000.
+In 2010/2011, it was £24,438,000.